 While health impacts such as rashes, headaches, dizziness and respiratory problems have been well-documented in salons, little research has been conducted on the long-term, chronic health impacts resulting from workplace exposures.
 Stories from workers of adverse reproductive outcomes, including spontaneous abortions, preterm births and low-birth weight, in addition to asthma and cancer, are often not reported to health authorities due to health access, language and socio-cultural barriers.
 Even when workers have reported health problems, little has been done to further investigate the association between workplace exposures and health problems.
 Thus, there has been little documentation of chronic health impacts experienced by the salon workforce.
 Currently, the many compounds used in salons do not have full toxicology and health data, which emphasizes the need for more research and long-term studies in this area.

 In April 2009 the Collaborative hosted a research convening to learn about research studies and to develop recommendations for future research that address worker health and safety.
-Download the Collaborative’s follow-up publication to the convening, called Framing a Research Agenda to Advance Worker Health and Safety in the Nail Salon and Cosmetology Communities.
+Download the convening report, Framing a Proactive Research Agenda to Advance Worker Health and Safety in the Nail Salon and Cosmetology Communities, to learn more.

 The RAC* is comprised of: